CNU TFXC Training Theory

 Each Championship Season causes a build-up of stress both physically and emotionally that must be accounted and managed so that each season continually improves upon the previous.

 Each Championship Season is broken into four phases (General Preparation, Specific Preparation, Competition, Championship/Peak) followed by a Transition or Post-Season Phase to set up the next cycle.

 This phase is where you establish your athletic base for the season.
 The younger your training age (number of years of organized training), the longer your General Prep Phase should last.
 It is extremely important to include a thorough flexibility program during this phase.
 Fitness elements may include a greater degree of cross training.
 The key is to be consistently very active while focusing on the foundational elements required for your general athletic development.

 Specific Preparation Phase

 Once we enter the competition phase of the season, the training schedule changes to accommodate meets and travel.
 Getting sufficient rest is imperative not only to allow your body to recover and build from your training, but also to be well prepared mentally and physically for competition.
-For veteran athletes, this is when weight training turns to power (speed) focus.
-For the younger athletes, we will continue the strength oriented lifting, but with more intensity.
-Distance runners may begin to see an increase in race-specific elements of their training plan.
-Technical work shifts to more complex drills and rhythm work.

 In the Competition Phase, we are “Training to Compete”.